 What should we do if our municipality is dealing with an association instead of individual clubs?

-For the purpose of the Phase II application, treat the association as the sole TME in the municipality.
+For the Phase II application, treat the association as the sole TME in the municipality.

 What happens if there is a trail closure during the season?